-[FACT: According to survey respondents, opioid use is the most critical problem in Waldo County.]
+[FACT: According to survey respondents, lack of affordable housing is one the most critical problem in Waldo County.]

 The preceding statistics offer high-level insights on the needs of Waldo County residents.
-To gain deeper understanding of how they affect residents' everyday lives, WCAP and its partners conducted a community survey that drew 419 responses (a 43% increase from 294 responses in 2014).
-The survey consisted of 27 questions and was available in both print and online formats in early September 2017.
+To gain deeper understanding of how they affect residents' everyday lives, WCAP and its partners conducted a community survey that drew 548 responses (a 31% increase from 419 responses in

+2017).
+The survey consisted of 52 questions and was available in both print and online formats in early October 2020.
 It was publicized by WCAP and its partners through social media and email lists, and print versions were distributed by local service providers.

 Survey participants included WCAP clients, service providers, parents and students, and a broad range of other community members, from local officials to business and faith leaders.
-The majority of respondents (62%) were community members and service providers.
-Nearly all respondents (97%) live and/or work in Waldo County.
+The majority of respondents (78%) were community members and service providers.
+All respondents live and/or work in Waldo County.
 Collectively, their responses provide valuable personal insight into the conditions hinted at by the data.
 The following tables show responses for each question.